justmiles/cq-source-crowdstrike/README.md

 - Detections – Extracts details for Falcon detections, including behavior, severity, host, timestamps, and more.
 - Hosts – Extracts host details including OS, version, sensor specific data, and more.
 - Incidents - Extracts incidents and their details
+- Vulnerabilities - Extracts vulnerabilities and their details

 ## Configuration